soeirosantos/spring-boot-gke-cloud-native-lb/README.md

-# Spring Boot with GKE Container-native Load Balancer
+# Spring Boot with GKE Container-native Load Balancing

-In this tutorial we are going to deploy a Spring Boot application to GKE and expose it using the GKE Container-native load balancer for Ingress.
-We'll also explore Actuator liveness and readiness health groups and how they integrate with the Container-native load balancer health check.
+In this tutorial we are going to deploy a Spring Boot application to GKE and expose it using the GKE Container-native load balancing for Ingress.
+We'll also explore Actuator liveness and readiness health groups and how they integrate with the Container-native load balancing health check.

 Let's get started creating a GKE cluster